-Milestone 14.1: The NCW/MWCA confirmed that the ministry had not explicitly prioritised CEDAW observations on formal and informal employment.
-The NCW did, however, note the completion of a number of activities to help improve the experiences of women in employment.
-These include conducting a survey of pay in the informal sector; setting up creches; developing a day-care policy; and introducing flexible hours in the private sector.
-The CEJ confirmed these developments.
+Milestone 14.1: The NCW/MWCA confirmed that the ministry had not explicitly prioritised CEDAW observations on formal and informal employment.7 The NCW did, however, note the

-However, the NCW clarified that the action plans that guide the work of the NCW/MWCA were based largely on the CEDAW observations and the National Human Rights action plan-both of which include provisions on discrimination faced by women in employment.
-The plans of the NCW/MWCA were prepared in consultation with CSOs, and stakeholders involved in implementation regularly shared key developments and progress updates.
+However, the NCW clarified that the action plans that guide the work of the NCW/MWCA were based largely on the CEDAW observations and the National Human Rights action plan-both of which include provisions on discrimination faced by women in employment.10 The plans of the NCW/MWCA were prepared in consultation with CSOs, and stakeholders involved in implementation regularly shared key developments and progress updates.11

 Milestone 14.2: The NCW also noted that it had taken steps, including surveys, to collect data on women's participation and discrimination in vocational activities.
-This information was published in the ministry's quarterly magazine and distributed among women development officers at divisional secretariats across Sri Lanka.
-Civil society verified that an internal magazine did exist, but could not confirm that such information was included in it.
-The purpose of disseminating the information was to ensure that officers were sensitised about the discrimination women face in formal and informal employment.
+This information was published in the ministry's quarterly magazine and distributed among women development officers at divisional secretariats across Sri Lanka.12 Civil society verified that an internal magazine did exist, but could not confirm that such information was included in it.13 The purpose of disseminating the information was to ensure that officers were sensitised about the discrimination women face in formal and informal employment.
 The NCW did not make this information available online or in open data format.

 Milestones 14.3-14.5: The NCW and CEJ noted no further progress in relation to these milestones since the midterm.
-The ministry did not conduct a public consultation to propose guidelines on the protection of women in employment, or establish a multistakeholder committee to monitor such a process.
-The NCW also did not provide evidence of convening any further multistakeholder consultations to share progress on the implementation of CEDAW observations.
+14 The ministry did not conduct a public consultation to propose guidelines on the protection of women in employment, or establish a multistakeholder committee to monitor such a process.
+15 The NCW also did not provide evidence of convening any further multistakeholder consultations to share progress on the implementation of CEDAW observations.